wyhfrank/grid-trade/README.md

 ## TODO

+- [ ] Irregular price notification is overwhelming
+- [x] Bug in notifying the counter: total counter is not updated instantly
 - [ ] Log the full lifecycle of an order (creation -> traded -> removed)
 - [x] Add option to output logs into files
 - [ ] Better way of refilling orders